By Dr. Ryan Trueman, DC

-Here is a quick test, put your hand over your chest another over your belly.
-Try to breath as normal as possible and see which hand moves more.
+Here is a quick test, put your hand over your chest and another over your belly.
+Try to breathe as normally as possible and see which hand moves more.
 If you notice your rib cage moving upward more than your belly, you are most likely breathing with your neck and not your diaphragm!
 So if you find yourself turning blue in the face or flexing your neck to get that final rep in, you are probably doing more harm than good in the long run.
-I often recommend inhaling on your exercise set up and exhaling during the strenuous phase to avoid this.
+I often recommend inhaling on your exercise setup and exhaling during the strenuous phase to avoid this.

 Feel free to read more about us on our website to learn how the Active Approach can help you diagnose your injury, stay healthy, and get back to your active life!